MonikaBukov/platformer/README.md

 In terms of implementation, I've taken great care to maintain a well-structured codebase.
 I've designed numerous classes with logical relationships, ensuring data and functions are organized effectively.
 Notably, I've coded the tilemap and collision systems from scratch, showcasing my problem-solving skills.
 I've managed dynamic memory allocation proficiently and even incorporated virtual functions.

-Bit more about the Tile Map code: https://youtu.be/IuH16Cmk4nY
+More about the Tile Map code:
+https://youtu.be/IuH16Cmk4nY

 ## Technologies Used